ahlashkari/PDFMalLyzer/README.md

 For citation in your works and also understanding DoHLyzer completely, you can find below published paper:
 ???????????????

+## Acknowledgement

+This project has been made possible through the Lockheed Martin Cybersecurity Research Fund (LMCRF) – from September 2020 to December 2021.

 ## Project Team members